Herpetopoma bellum

-Herpetopoma bellum is a species of sea snails, marine gastropod mollusc in the family Chilodontidae.
+Herpetopoma bellum is a species of sea snails, marine gastropod mollusc in the family Chilodontaidae.

 Description

 The size of the shell varies between 4 mm and 5.5 mm.

 The small, solid, thick shell has a globose-conic shape, evenly grained all over. it is blackish or pink varied with darker.
 It is imperforate when adult, and has a groove at the place of the umbilicus.
 The short spire is conic.
 The apical whorl is smooth, the following whorl has three granose lirae, the next with 3 or 4; the penultimate has 7 or 8 equal, grained lirae.
 The interstices are narrow.
 The body whorl has ten such lirae.
 The teleoconch contains 5 convex whorls.
 The last one is globose, descending at the aperture.
 The rounded aperture is nacre with steel-blue and dark red reflections.
 It is lirate inside.
 The concave columella terminates in a tooth, below which there is a narrow notch, and another tubercle or tooth on the basal lip equal in size to the columellar denticle.